ByrtusFilip/english-for-designers/05-voice-tone/index.md

 ## Tone

 Depending on the subject and size of the project, I tend to change my tone.
 When the work is not so hot, I tend to lean in the direction of a friendly and easy-taking form of communication.
-If I am cool, everyone will.
+If I am cool, everyone else will be too.
 Because chaos produces only more chaos.
 But, more serious manners sometimes (even from me) need a strong leading hand.
 If a suggestion doesn't make sence, don't be affraid to say it.
 Your suggestion is as important as theirs.

 - Friendly
 - Honest